Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Acacia Tree (Acacia)

 Many species of acacia trees have sharp thorns covering their branches.
 The acacia tree is typically recognized by its flat-topped, spreading crown, foliage consisting of pinnate leaves with small oval leaflets and small flowers.
-Typically, acacia trees growing in arid regions develop clusters of sharp spikes on branches.
+Typically, acacia trees growing in arid regions develop clusters of sharp spikes on their branches.

 Other names for acacia trees include thorntree, mimosa, or wattle tree.